ocurrent/obuilder/README.md

   You will need to ensure you have a suitable `.dockerignore` file instead.

 - If you want to include caches, use `--buildkit` to output in the extended BuildKit syntax.

+- All `(network ...)` fields are ignored, as Docker does not allow per-step control of networking.

 [Dockerfile]: https://docs.docker.com/engine/reference/builder/